 Ancient Steps

-The terrace of the church offers a panoramic view that takes in the City of David, the Kidron Valley, the village of Silwan, and the Mount of Olives.
+The terrace outside the church is one of the best viewpoints in Jerusalem for understanding the geography of the Passion.
+The panoramic view that takes in the City of David the Kidron Valley the village of Silwan, and the Mount of Olives.
 The view connects the geography of the Passion: from Gethsemane across the valley, up the ancient steps to Caiaphas’s house, and then (the next morning) to Pilate’s judgment hall and the Via Dolorosa.

 Visit with Hoshen Tours